deadblue/logohub/README.md

 # Usage

-Simply use URL as an image, which follows this this spec:
+Simply use URL as an image, which follows this spec:

 ```
 <HostURL>/<Prefix>-<Suffix>[-FontSize][.Format][?Parameters]